Wered6/UE5-StyleGuide/README.md

 material library for a project and any other dependencies that may have already been migrated, simply because assets were not stored in a top level folder.
 The simple migration of static meshes now becomes a very ugly task.

-<a name="2.2.3"></a>
+<a name="3.2.3"></a>

-#### 2.2.3 Samples, Templates and Marketplace Content Are Risk-Free
+#### 3.2.3 Samples, Templates and Marketplace Content Are Risk-Free

-An extension to [2.2.2](#2.2.2), if a team member decides to add sample content, template files, or assets they bought from the marketplace, it is guaranteed, as long as your project's top-level folder is uniquely named,that these new assets will not interfere with your project.
+An extension to [Reduce Migration Conflicts](#3.2.2), if a team member decides to add sample content, template files, or assets they bought from the marketplace, it is guaranteed, as long as your project's top-level folder is uniquely named,that these new assets will not interfere with your project.

-You cannot trust marketplace content to fully conform to the [top level folder rule](#2.2).
+You cannot trust marketplace content to fully conform to the [top level folder rule](#3.2).
 There exists many assets that have the majority of their content in a top level folder but also have possibly modified Epic sample content as well as level files polluting the global
 `Content` folder.

-When adhering to [2.2](#2.2), the worst marketplace conflict you can have is if two marketplace assets both have the same Epic sample content.
-If all your assets are in a project-specific folder, including sample content you may have moved into your folder, your project will never break.
+When adhering to [top level folder rule](#3.2), the worst fab conflict you can have is if two fab assets both have the same Epic sample content.
+If all your
+assets are in a project-specific folder, including sample content you may have moved into your folder, your project will never break.

-<a name="2.2.4"></a>
+<a name="3.2.4"></a>

-#### 2.2.4 DLC, Sub-Projects and Patches Are Easily Maintained
+#### 3.2.4 DLC, Sub-Projects and Patches Are Easily Maintained

 For projects that include DLC or multiple subprojects that may be migrated out or not included in certain builds, create separate top-level content folders for these assets.
 This organization makes it easier to cook DLC separately from the main project content and allows subprojects to be migrated in and out with minimal effort.
 When you need to modify an asset's material or add specific override behavior in a patch, you can safely make these changes in a patch folder without risking damage to the core project.

-<a name="2.3"></a>
+<a name="3.3"></a>
 <a name="structure-developers"></a>

-### 2.3 Use Developers Folder For Local Testing
+### 3.3 Use Developers Folder For Local Testing

 During a project's development, it is very common for team members to have a sort of 'sandbox' where they can experiment freely without risking the core project.
 Because this work may be ongoing, these team members may wish to put their assets on a project's source control